 In Porro prism binoculars, the eyepieces are connected by a bridge.
 Focusing is achieved by turning the focus wheel, this simultaneously shifts the eyepieces.
 This eyepiece bridge can be a weak point in cheap binoculars.
 If the eyepieces don’t harmonize and move slightly asynchronous then this results in two different sharp images.

-If you use binoculars for occasional viewing of the beauty of nature or wildlife, then Porro prism binoculars are best.
+If you want to have binoculars for occasional viewing the beauty of nature or wildlife, then Porro prism binoculars are best to use.
 These are less costly and are easily affordable.
 Porro’s can provide a high-quality image with little loss of light.
 These binoculars are simple to design.
 Spatial vision, the impression of depth is better in Porros than in Roof prism binoculars making them more suitable to estimate distances between viewed objects.

 At close range, however, Porro prisms are at a disadvantage.